What is a personal cause donation campaign?

 It cannot be a commercial campaign.

-If you are a community group such as a sporting club, toy library or community garden you should consider using the FIXED crowdfunding model where you accept pledges to your campaign.
+If you are a community group such as a sporting club, service club or auxiliary you should consider signing up on the mycause platform to become a "Club/NFP" partner at no charge.

 If you are a group or project we expect funds to be banked to the group's bank account not your personal bank account.